-Rob Powers – University of Michigan
+Rob Powers – PhD Candidate, University of Michigan

 I am a PhD candidate at the University of Michigan working in Tim James’ lab.
 My research is primarily focused on understanding the genetic, epigenetic and gene regulatory mechanisms during mating and heterokaryosis in the mushroom-forming members of the Agaricomycotina.
 Prior to my PhD studies, I received my Master’s degree from the University of Michigan, also in Tim James’ lab, studying both sexual selection and biogeography in the Coprinellus disseminatus species complex.
 My passion for mycology bloomed later in life – my undergraduate training was in computer science and ethnomusicology.
 I worked for ten years in the information technology sector in San Francisco before deciding that my true calling was mycology.
 I am running for secretary of the MSA Student Section because the Society and the Student Section were instrumental in helping me transition into mycology, and I would like to help bring my enthusiasm and passion for fungi to other students as well.
 My previous experience on an executive board was as a member of the Tech-Underground technology co-operative, a group that provides technology services to non-profit, community, and arts groups – a co-operative of which I was also a founding member.

-Derreck Carter-House – University of California Riverside
+Tania Kurbessoian – PhD Candidate, University of California, Riverside